mallamsiddiq/e-commerce-pearmonie/README.md

 - [http://localhost:5050/](http://localhost:5050/)
 - [http://localhost:5050/redoc/](http://localhost:5050/redoc/)

-There are also a `ai-recommendation-service.postman_collection.json` and `Main E-commerce API service.postman_collection.json` files in the root folder that contains the Postman API collection.
+There are also `ai-recommendation-service.postman_collection.json` and `Main E-commerce API service.postman_collection.json` files in the root folder that contains the Postman API collection.
 Happy experimenting!

 ### Setup Instructions